 If you want to have a successful blogging business that generates income and has a massive audience, I would recommend Convertkit.
 Its simple interface and amazing features are best for a professional blogger that wants to interact with their readers and provide quality content through email.

 If you want to make money from your blog

-Like I said before, Mailchimp does not really allow the use of affiliate links in your emails so it would be hard to link to products you recommend.
+Like I said before, Mailchimp doesn’t really allow the use of affiliate links in your emails so it would be hard to link to products you recommend.
 You would have to link to a blog post or other external page with that affiliate link.
-MailMunch does not allow you to send regular emails to your readers so it would also be hard to do this as well.
+MailMunch does not allow you to send regular emails (in the free version!) to your readers so it would also be hard to do this as well.
 Therefore, I strongly recommend Convertkit for this purpose as they do allow affiliate links.

 Studies show that if you like this post you’ll also like these 😉

 Also, if you haven’t already, be sure to sign up for my free email course to learn how to start a successful blog!